 You’re about to participate in SCAI’s ‘AI in Action’ webinar series on the diverse application fields of AI.
 What do you hope to communicate to people about your research, and about the implications of AI in general?

 AI is a highly complex and diverse research field.
 My sense is that the current trend is to give priority to applications of AI where various algorithmic techniques are used to describe patterns and solve problems in a more or less automatized way.

 AI is essentially used to describe and predict.
 Agent-based computational models are more related to a sub-field of AI called distributed artificial intelligence, where the goal is to solve a task though the coordination of a variety of individual components.
 What I want to stress is that agent-based computational models can be used to solve explanatory tasks.
 The model can identity fine-grained mechanisms that can be used to intervene into social dynamics.
 Description and predictions are important goals but, if we do not also have models to explain what we observe, then we end up with black-box models that ultimately fail to be really useful.
 The way I propose to use agent-based computational models emphasizes the need for a more explanatory approach to AI.

-Visit SCAI's website for more information on 'AI in Action' and other upcoming events.
+Visit SCAI's website for more information on Gianluca Manzo's 'AI in Action' event on June 29th.